 La Boquería market in Barcelona, Spain

-This bustling institution is located off La Rambla and showcases fare from the Catalonia region and beyond.
+One of Europe’s best Mediterranean markets, this bustling institution is located off La Rambla and showcases fare from the Catalonia region and beyond.
 Immerse yourself in the multi-sensory experience as you pick up everything from freshly baked empanadas and olives from Aragón to bacalao, salt cod typical of the region.
 Take a break on a warm summer morning at the Pinotxo Bar, where you can get a delicious chick pea dish or xuxo, a custard-filled pastry.
 And, make sure to grab a freshly blended fruit juice to cool down as you explore.

 Viktualienmarkt in Munich, Germany

 Translated as “victuals market” in English, this farmers’ market-turned-delicatessen is a lively local spot to peruse over 140 different booths.
 Pick up various Bavarian specialties, including schweinshaxe (roasted pig knuckle) and obatzda (a traditional cheese-and-beer dip).
 If you get thirsty toward the afternoon, stop by the Beer Garden to sip lagers from Munich’s famous breweries as you sit in the shade of chestnut trees.

 All foodies should visit this historic market, which is often called “Queen Vic” and has been open for more than 130 years.
 This 19th-century landmark covers several city blocks and offers the largest selection of organic produce in Melbourne.
 Get a jam doughnut at The American Donut Kitchen food truck, buy pumpkin poppy seed fettuccine at The Traditional Pasta Shop and make sure to grab some award-winning Milawa Cheese, which is hand-made in North Eastern Victoria’s wine region.